I was sent an email by a Forward Steps subscriber, asking about success.

 My brief response:

-The following poem too, could have provided a suitable answer.
+For my response, the following poem could have provided a suitable answer too.
 I have come across it many times, yet had never shared it with you.

-Important to remind ourselves every day, as we look into the mirror each day…
+Important to remind ourselves, as we look into the mirror:

 And the world makes you King for a day,